achrafbouhadou/HopTest/README.md

 1. Click on the column headers ("Nom du contact", "Société", "Statut") to sort contacts by that column.
 2. Click again to toggle between ascending and descending order.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss your ideas.

-## License

-This project is open-source and licensed under the [MIT License](LICENSE).